 It can provide great material for you or the groom and people love to get a name-check in the speeches.
 The advice we received ranged from ‘find a thermostat temperature you can both live with and never change it’ to ‘no number twos in front of each other’.
 Humorous and wise.

-There’s obviously options like Speech Bingo, but the novelty’s wearing thin.
+There are obviously options like Speech Bingo, but the novelty’s wearing thin.
 If you have the time to create your own personalised versions (with references to classic anecdotes like ‘the Ibiza incident’) then it’ll feel less of an ‘add-on’ and more genuinely funny.

 Another idea is #spontaneous speeches’ – a concept stolen from the continent where it’s not unusual for everyone to propose a toast to the newlyweds.
-Basically there are no formal speeches but invites encourage guests to ‘feel free to call for silence and say something (nice!) or read a verse, or just say Hooray or raise a toast’.
+Basically, there are no formal speeches but invites encourage guests to ‘feel free to call for silence and say something (nice!) or read a verse, or just say Hooray or raise a toast’.
 Toasts are then proposed between the courses of the wedding meal.

-This totally works for boho weddings because it’s casual, cool and generally gets funnier as more wine is consumed.
+This totally works for boho weddings because it’s casual, cool, and generally gets funnier as more wine is consumed.

 6 – LIFT THE GIFTS

 Take any gift-giving out of the speeches.
-It’s not the time, or the place.
+It’s not the time or the place.